MileHacker Logo

 Accessible Services

-• Accessible Trails: A Land Of stunning contrasts offers a few trails accessible for wheelchairs and strollers.
+• Accessible Trails: Olympic National Park presents several trails accessible for wheelchairs and strollers.
 These trails generally possess paved or boardwalk surfaces.
 Examples: Spruce Nature Trail (Hoh Rain Forest), Living Forest Trail (Lake Quinault), paved path from Hurricane Ridge visitor center.

-• Easy-to-access Facilities: Visitor centers, many restrooms, and some camplocations have amenities for people with disabilities.
+• Easy-to-access Facilities: Visitor centers, many restrooms, and some camplocations have accessible features.
 Check the NPS website for details.

-• Wheelchair Rentals: Not available in the park's boundaries.
+• Wheelchair Rentals: Not available inside park limits.
 You may find in larger towns from medical supply stores.

 General Transportation Tips